jpcamara/Goson/README.md

 ## Ronin

-[Ronin](http://ronin-web.org) makes a great host environment for JSchema-RPC, by using the `org.jschema.rpc.RPCFilter` class in your `RoninConfig` constructor:
+[Ronin](http://ronin-web.org) makes a great host environment for JSchema-RPC, by using the `goson.rpc.RPCFilter` class in your `RoninConfig` constructor:

     construct(m : ApplicationMode, an : RoninServlet) {
       super(m, an)